Genoa Keawe

 'Aunty' Genoa Leilani Adolpho Keawe-Aiko (October 31, 1918 – February 25, 2008) was a Hawaiian musician.
 Keawe was born on the island of Oʻahu in the Kakaʻako district of Honolulu and grew up in Lā'ie. She was an icon in Hawaiian music and a mainstay on the Hawaiian music scene for more than 60 years.
 She captivated local and visitor audiences alike.
 She had a large repertoire of traditional Hawaiian standards and Hapa Haole tunes.
 Many local artists include Keawe among their influences.

-In 2005, she received an honorary doctorate (Doctor of Humane Letters) from the University of Hawai‘i.
+In 2005, she received an honorary doctorate (Doctor of Humane Letters) from the University of Hawaiʻi.

 Early life

 Genoa Leilani Adolpho's early years were full of moving about.
 She was born in 1918 in Kakaʻako in a stable.
 In her childhood her family moved about several occasions.
 Before she was ten years old she'd already lived on Kauaʻi for several years and had moved back to Kakaʻako.
 By the time she was about 10 years old, her family had moved to Laʻie.

 This move to Laʻie would help facilitate the phenomenal music career that would highlight her life.
 Keawe always loved to sing ever since she was a little girl.
 In Laʻie she received her early musical training as a member of a local Church of Jesus Christ of Latter-day Saints (LDS Church) choir.
 It was in choir that she built up her repertoire, knowledge and appreciation of music.
 She attended school until the 8th grade.
 She and her husband, the late Edward Puniwai Keawe-Aiko, whom she married in 1935, had twelve children.

 Keawe was a lifelong member of the LDS Church.